lonynamer/Knowledge/Ansible/README.md

 ### Ansible Knowledge
 ---
-In this workbook, we will install, 3 tiered application by ansible step by step and learn some of the important modules.
+In the continuation of this workbook, we will install, 3 tiered application by ansible step by step and learn some of the important modules.
 - nginx as loadbalancer
 - apache2 as webserver for serving a python application
 - mysql